Sunk Shore is a speculative, experiential tour of our climate changed future that takes place along specific shorelines.

-Sunk Shore is a speculative, experiential tour of the future of Governors Island.
-Carolyn Hall and Clarinda Mac Low lead participants along a route close to and on the south shore of Governors Island, time traveling into an extrapolation based on a deep dive into climate change data.
-Tours take place Sept.
-8 & 23, at 1 & 4 PM, RAIN OR SHINE.
-Make your reservations now!
-The tour is approximately one hour and travels one mile to the south of the island.
+Carolyn Hall and Clarinda Mac Low led participants along a route close to and on the south shore of Governors Island, time traveling into an extrapolation based on a deep dive into climate change data.
+Tours took place Sept.
+8 & 23, 2018.

 Sunk Shore is built to give you an embodied experience of information that can seem very remote or abstract, bringing it closer, and giving the facts weight and impact.
 The events of the tour are based on research about events expected to take place (and already happening), including rising sea levels, changing animal species, higher heat, ingenious solutions, possible social revolutions, and more.

 Devised by Carolyn Hall and Clarinda Mac Low, with contributions from Paul Benney.

 Link here for Credits and Research for Sunk Shore

 as part of the Works on Water/Underwater New York Residency Lab, House 5B on Nolan Park, Governors Island, NY.

 Devised by Paul Benney, Carolyn Hall, and Clarinda Mac Low

 in Works on Water, an inaugural triennial of art that works in, with, or on the water, co-produced and presented by New Georges theater company and 3LD Art & Technology, and co-curated by 6 artist/curators, June 2017